visdesignlab/guardrail-samples-study/stage-1/introduction.md

 Welcome to our study.

-You will be shown a data visualization.
+You will be shown a series of data charts.
-Your task is to answer a short survey about it.
+With each chart, you will complete a short survey.

 </div>